VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Experiments

 We present results for point cloud alignment approaches in Tab.~\ref{tab:ablation_align}.
-In terms of grasp success rate, our approach (PCAling + CfOpt) significantly outperforms the comparison methods -- TEASER++~\cite{yang2020teaser} by about 36\% and Iterative Closest Point (ICP)~\cite{rusinkiewicz2001efficient} by about 57\% -- with a lower variance in grasp success rate.
+In terms of grasp success rate, our approach (PCAlign + CfOpt) significantly outperforms the comparison methods -- TEASER++~\cite{yang2020teaser} by about 36\% and Iterative Closest Point (ICP)~\cite{rusinkiewicz2001efficient} by about 57\% -- with a lower variance in grasp success rate.
 ICP performs the worst in terms of the Chamfer Distance (CD) and Unidirectional Hausdorff Distance (UHD), which we attribute to its myopic optimization routine which easily gets trapped in a local minima.
 Lastly, we notice that our method achieves $\sim 30\%$ lower CD but with a $\sim 30\%$ higher UHD, likely due to the choice of CD as the correspondence-free loss $\mathcal{L}$ for optimization.
 This tradeoff reflects a key strength of our approach: Unlike methods that are sensitive to local feature alignment, our optimization prioritizes the global shape structure.
-This means that, for a case like ours where local features between $o_S$ and $o_G$ may differ or depth prediction errors distort finer details, the overall shape remains sufficiently similar across the cartesian spaces $\mathcal C_S,\mathcal C_G$ and are preserved to support downstream tasks.
+This means that, for a case like ours where local features between the input object $o_S$ shape and generated object $o_G$ shape may vary or where the depth prediction errors distort finer details, the overall shape remains sufficiently similar across the two object pointclouds $P^o_S, P^o_G$ and are preserved to support downstream tasks.